Rooktock/hello-world/README.md

 Hi folks!

 Rooktock speaking, I am currently studying Java, C and Vb.net. very beginner on the line.
-Ctr+C AND Ctr+V are one of my favorites command.
+Ctr+C AND Ctr+V are one of my favorite shortcut keys.